The Perfect Everest Base Camp Packing List [2022]

 A hydration bladder to one of the most important items to include on your Everest Base Camp packing list

-Water bottles
+2 Reusable Water bottles

 It should also have a tight seal and a large opening.
+Why?

-As you get to higher altitudes, your guides will clean the water by boiling it every night.
-Once boiled, it will get transferred into these 2 water bottles.
-This is why they should have a bigger opening as it makes it easier to pour the boiling water inside.
+Once boiled, the water will get transferred into your water bottles.
+This is why they should have a bigger opening, as it makes it easier to pour the boiling water inside.

-Sleeping bag
+-15 Sleeping bag

 I knew that I would get freezing cold, so I requested a -20 sleeping bag.
 And while everyone thought it was a bit extreme, I was warm and comfy every night.